Reuven Gal: Governmental Positions

 From 2002 to 2004, Gal served as the Deputy National Security Advisor for Domestic Policy at the Israeli National Security Council (NSC).
 Among his responsibilities were issues such as security of national infrastructures, national resiliency, the improvement of the conditions of Arab minorities (Muslims, Christians, Bedouins, Druze and others) in Israel, and the connection between the State of Israel and Jewish Diaspora.

 In 2006, Gal wrote the book Service without Guns in collaboration with American author Donald J. Eberly, establishing himself as a proponent of non-military national youth service.
 In the book, he makes the point that, "Young people everywhere would much rather cooperate with other young people in constructive activities than engage them in combat."

-Working hand-in-hand with two consecutive Israeli Prime Ministers (Ariel Sharon and Ehud Olmert), Gal played an instrumental role in creating a system to encourage young people who are exempted from the military draft to serve, as civilians and on a voluntary base, in local communities and in various Governmental and non-Government (NGO) frameworks, mostly in education, health and environmental assignments.
+Subsequently, and with the support of two consecutive Israeli Prime Ministers (Ariel Sharon and Ehud Olmert), Gal played an instrumental role in establishing a national system to encourage young people who are exempted from the military draft to serve, as civilians and on a voluntary base, in local communities and in various Governmental and non-Government (NGO) frameworks, mostly in education, health and environmental assignments.
 This resulted in the creation of The Administration for National Civic Service (ANCS), the organization which he headed from 2007 to 2009.
-The ANCS has been called "the Israeli equivalent of the Peace Corps" and as a result, Gal was identified by the Jerusalem Post as "the driving force behind national-civic service."

-In 2007, the Associated Press noted that the number of Israeli Arabs participating in service projects had risen thanks to word of mouth as young people completed their service and encouraged others to sign up.
-AP quoted Reuven Gal as saying, "The youngsters will benefit a lot, the community will get a lot ... and the entire Israeli society will benefit.
-You (the Arabs) will become a part of Israeli society and contribute to integration."
-Gal also said the idea of the ANCS is to allow young Israeli Arabs to earn benefits of the same type earned by Jewish men and women who are conscripted into the army.

 As part of the ANCS's mission, Gal was involved in efforts to modify the Tal laws (named after retired judge Tzvi Tal, who headed the committee under prime minister Ehud Barak) which dealt with the special exemption from mandatory military service given to Israeli Ultra Orthodox Jews.
 In 2008, the Israeli daily newspaper Haaretz reported that under the policies of the new ANCS "the number of Ultra-Orthodox youth who opt for national civic service instead of joining the army has doubled in recent months."

 Gal also initiated the inclusion in the ANCS of young people with disabilities, both mental and physical.